Skip to main content

 Find out more about what the principles of First Nations learning look like in practice at CDU.

-Expectations of Academic Staff
+Expectations of academic staff

 At CDU, academic staff are expected to prioritise students' needs and recognise First Nations knowledge in their teaching.
 They are expected to include First Nations content in their courses and continue professional development to improve cultural awareness.
-Reflection and review of teaching practices are also important to keep improving their approach.

 What students can expect in lectures and course materials